Join Strata Club

 See the options below to determine which service best suits your needs.

-SkyBus is Auckland’s airport transfer service from Auckland City and Auckland Airport operating 24 hours a day, 365 days a year.
-The service operates two bus routes between the Airport and the city, one via Mt Eden Road and one via Dominion Road so there are plenty of convenient places you can catch the service.
+SkyBus is Auckland’s airport transfer service from Auckland City, North Harbour to and from Auckland Airport operating 365 days a year.
+The Auckland City service operates 24/7 with two bus routes between the Airport and the city, one via Mt Eden Road and one via Dominion Road so there are plenty of convenient places you can catch the service.
 Airport to City transfers take approximately 40-60 min.
+The North Harbour service includes Akoranga, Smales Farm and Westfield Albany bus stops, and travels in the dedicated bus lane providing you the fastest trip.
+North Harbour to Airport operates from 4:00am-9:00pm and Airport to North Harbour between 6am-10pm.
+The service takes approximately 40-80 min.
 Times can vary depending on traffic conditions.

-Tickets are available at our Airport Ticket Kiosks (located by the SkyBus bus stops at the airport), from the bus driver (cash only), SkyBus Hub/Lounge (396 Queen Street) selected city hostels, hotels, Auckland i-Sites, and online.
+Tickets are available at our Airport Ticket Kiosks (located by the SkyBus kerbside bus stops at both the domestic and international airport), from the bus driver (cash only), SkyBus Hub/Lounge (396 Queen Street) selected city hostels, hotels, Auckland i-Sites, and Skybus.co.nz

-Book online at www.skybus.co.nz for discounted fares and to find more information about cash fares, timetables and finding a stop closest to you.
+Book online at www.skybus.co.nz for discounted fares, find out more information about timetables and finding a stop closest to you.

 The Auckland Transport website is where you'll find everything you need to know about getting around Auckland on buses, trains and ferries.